sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 in this sample we will address this issue and how can you handle.

+## Mapping Exercices

+### BizTalk Mapper: Working With Nillable Values (xsi:nil="true")
+Basically, there are two properties inside the schema element decides whether an element can be absent from the document: Min Occurs and Nillable.

+In this sample scenario, we will have 2 mandatory elements that can be nillable that we need to map to the destination schema.
+In this scenario, all the destination elements are also mandatory and we need to fill them with a valid value or specify the nillable property as true: so if the element exists we need to map the correct source value otherwise we need to set the destination element as nillable.

 ## Advance Properties

 ### BizTalk Mapper: Omit XML Declaration (Grid Property) explained